Esakia Duals of Regular Heyting Algebras: Applications to Logic

 The previous proposition thus provides us with a topological interpretation for the tensor operator and shows that the tensor disjunction between two clopen upsets of an Esakia space is uniquely determined by the Stone subspace of its maximal elements.

-Now, let $\mathsf{Esa^{\mathtt{ML}}_{RFR}}$ be the class of rooted, finite and regular posets which satisfy $\mathtt{ML}$ -- we described this class in greater details in \cref{strongly.regular.inquisitive}.
-Then by the definition of the variety of dependence algebras, it follows that the validity of $\inqB^\otimes$-formulas is always witnessed by finite, regularly generated, subdirectly irreducible algebras (see also \cite{quadrellaro2021intermediate}).
+Now, let $\mathsf{Esa^{\mathtt{ML}}_{RFR}}$ be the class of rooted, finite and regular posets which satisfy $\mathtt{ML}$ and augment them by a tensor operator defined as in \cref{tensor.description}.
+By the definition of the variety of dependence algebras it follows that the validity of $\inqB^\otimes$-formulas is always witnessed by finite, regular, subdirectly irreducible algebras (see also \cite{quadrellaro2021intermediate}).
 The following theorem thus follows exactly as \cref{algebraic.completeness.dna}, by applying Esakia duality and interpreting the tensor as we illustrated above.

 \begin{theorem}[Topological Completeness] For any formula $\phi\in \langInqI$ we have that $\phi \in \inqB^\otimes$ if and only if $ \mathsf{Esa^{\mathtt{ML}}_{RFR}} \vDash^\neg \phi$. \end{theorem}